yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 In such a case the Client App MUST start over, generating a new authorization request without the **app2app** scope indication, which is then launched on the browser.
 The remaining flow follows "OAuth 2.0 for Native Apps" {{RFC8252}} and is therefore not further elaborated in this document.

-### Processing by User-Interacting Authorization Server:
+### Processing by User-Interacting Authorization Server's App:

 The User-Interacting Authorization Server SHALL handle the authorization request using its native app:

 * Native app authenticates end user and authorizes the request.
-* The *client_app_deep_link* provided in the strcutured scope, SHALL override the request's original redirect_uri:
+* The *native_callback_uri* provided in the strcutured scope, SHALL override the request's original redirect_uri:

-  * User-Interacting Authorization Server's app SHALL validate that an app claiming *client_app_deep_link* is on the device
+  * User-Interacting Authorization Server's app SHALL validate that an app claiming *native_callback_uri* is on the device
   * If so it SHALL natively invoke it, handing it the redirect url with its response parameters
   * If such an app does not exist it is an error and the flow SHALL terminate

-* To establish trust towards client_app_deep_link, User-Interacting Authorization Server MAY use mechanisms outside the scope of this document, or {{OpenID.Federation}}:

-  * SHALL strip url path from *client_app_deep_link* (retaining the DNS domain).
-  * SHALL add the url path /.well-known/openid-federation and perform trust chain resolution.
-  * SHALL inspect Client's metadata for redirect_uri's and validate *client_app_deep_link* is included.

 ### Client App traverses OAuth Brokers in reverse order